algo21-116010293/Assignment1/README.md

 ## Code
 All the codes that are related to this repo are in the `riskBudget.py` [risk_budget_model code](https://github.com/algo21-116010293/Assignment1/blob/main/riskBudget.py)

-Also, I put the code in R in the folder [DataAnalysis](https://github.com/algo21-116010293/Assignment1/tree/main/DataAnalysisthat) is used to generate the plots in **Asset Allocation** sector.
+Also, I put the code in R in the folder [DataAnalysis](https://github.com/algo21-116010293/Assignment1/tree/main/DataAnalysis) that is used to generate the plots in **Asset Allocation** sector.

 ## Contact
 If you have any issues or ideas towards this repo, welcome to leave your note.